brady-ryan/ordinary_differential_equations/README.md

-Some simple tests of solving Ordinary Differential Equations with Fortan and Python
+Some simple tests of solving Ordinary Differential Equations with C++, Fortran, and Python.